 Itchy Scalp Conditions/diseases

 Poor hygiene may lead to an itchy scalp and possible secondary infection.
 The scalp in all cases needs proper cleansing and should in most cases be washed at least twice a week.
 The application of oils and other such items to keep the scalp moist may well exacerbate the condition.
 If you are in any doubt please contact the help line and you can speak to a trichologist who will advise you.

-presents as a chronic inflammatory disease that causes the skin to thicken producing silver/white or yellow scales.
+Scalp Psoriasis presents as a chronic inflammatory disease that causes the skin to thicken producing silver/white or yellow scales.
 Statistically it affects 3% approx. of the population.
 Scalp psoriasis shows no affiliation to gender, race or skin colour.
 Scalp psoriasis is not contagious but can be passed genetically.
 Nails may be affected (pitting or loosening).
-Further information on Scalp Psoriasis
+Further information on Scalp Psoriasis.

-If you would like further advice on any of the above dry and itchy scalp conditions please contact our practice helpline.
-You can speak with a trichologist direct or book an appointment to visit one of our practices.
+If you would like further advice on any of the above dry and itchy scalp conditions please contact our advice line.
+You can speak with a trichologist direct or book a consultation.